-Select information from a variety of oral, visual, material, print, or electronic sources.
-Examples: maps, atlases, art, songs, artifacts, narratives, legends, biographies historical fiction Select and use appropriate tools and technologies to accomplish tasks.
-Interpret information and ideas in a variety of media.
-Examples: art, music, historical fiction, drama, primary sources Use language that is respectful of human diversity.
-Present information and ideas orally, visually, concretely, or electronically.
+Select information from a variety of oral, visual, material, print, or electronic sources, including primary and secondary.
+Select and use appropriate tools and technologies to accomplish tasks.
+Use language that is respectful of human diversity.
+Present information and ideas in a variety of formats appropriate for audience and purpose.
+Examples: models, displays, multimedia presentations, editorials